AmiiThinks/AlphaEx/README.md

 ```
 Next time when you want to add a new cluster, just do step 2 and step 3.

+#### An Example
-Now you can use submitter. test/test_submitter.py is a simple example.
+Now you can use submitter. test/test_submitter.py is a good example to start with.

 ```
-from experimenter.submitter import Submitter
+from alphaex.submitter import Submitter

 def test_submitter():